-The Clerk & Well Pub & Rooms
+The Clerk and Well Pub and Rooms

 Pubs with Rooms

 With all the cosiness you’d expect from an inn and the sleek service of a top hotel, the Clerk & Well Pub & Rooms offers the best of both worlds.
-It has all the hallmarks of a great British pub – delicious seasonal menu and an ample selection of ales, as well as pretty hanging flower baskets outside – and the quintessential decor.
+It has all the hallmarks of a great British pub – a delicious seasonal menu and an ample selection of ales, as well as pretty floral hanging baskets outside – and the quintessential decor.
 Rooms are decked out in a country style but with mod cons such as Nespresso machines and king-size beds.
 Right on Clerkenwell Road, it’s a short stroll from the Barbican and Old Street.

 This converted Georgian townhouse certainly makes for an atmospheric stay, especially when kitted out with antique furnishings and plush fabrics.
-Each room at the Rookery hotel has its own character, so whether you’re after the dramatic elegance of the bright red Mary Lane or the Edwardian-themed quirkiness of the Rook’s Nest, there’s a guest room to suit every taste.
-If you manage to drag yourself out of the rolltop tub or four-poster bed, you’ll find some of the area’s best restaurants and bars on your doorstep.
+Each room at the Rookery Hotel has its own character, so whether you’re after the dramatic elegance of the bright red Mary Lane or the Edwardian-themed quirkiness of the Rook’s Nest, there’s a guest room to suit every taste.
+If you manage to drag yourself out of the roll-top tub or four-poster bed, you’ll find some of the area’s best restaurants and bars on your doorstep.

 Sitting on the corner of Clerkenwell Road, the Zetter Hotel lavishes you with plush details in every room, including deep plum-velvet furnishings, bespoke floral upholstery and a selection of nostalgic Penguin books.
 The cool colour palettes are complemented by botanical artwork and geometric-patterned blankets – tuck yourself into the Egyptian cotton sheets and fall asleep to melodies from the stylish Marshall speakers at your bedside.
 To ensure your stay is a memorable one, don’t miss excellent seafood dishes such as the roast Gigha halibut, washed down with a glass of their finest fizz.